aduggleby/dragon/proj/Mail/README.md

 ## Downloading

-Either build from source code using Visual Studio >= 2013 or find everything excep the Windows Service (required only for async sending) in the current NuGet packages at:
+Either build from source code using Visual Studio >= 2013 or find everything except the Windows Service (required only for async sending) in the current NuGet packages at:

 http://www.nuget.org/packages/Dragon.Mail/